-- For the fiscal year ended September 30, 2013, revenue from broadband products increased 2% from the prior year which was primarily driven by increased unit shipments of our CATV-related products primarily due to the impact of the Thailand flood in 2011 that adversely impacted our revenues in 2012.
-Sales of our CATV products, which include our quadrature amplitude modulation (QAM) transmitters and receivers, represent the second largest percentage of our total fiber optics-related revenue. - For the fiscal year ended September 30, 2012, revenue from broadband products decreased 27% from the prior year which was primarily driven by decreased unit shipments of our CATV-related products due to the impact of the Thailand flood.
+- For the fiscal year ended September 30, 2014, revenue from broadband products decreased 9.0% from the prior year. which was primarily driven by lower sales of our CATV products due to lower customer demand.
+Sales of our CATV products, which include our quadrature amplitude modulation (QAM) transmitters and receivers, represented the second largest percentage of our total fiber optics-related revenue. - For the fiscal year ended September 30, 2013, revenue from broadband products increased 2.0% from the prior year which was primarily driven by increased unit shipments of our CATV-related products primarily due to the impact of the Thailand flood in 2011 that adversely impacted our revenues in 2012.
+Sales of our CATV products, which include our (QAM) transmitters and receivers, represent the second largest percentage of our total fiber optics-related revenue.